 Returns: individuals returns: short tax returns

 The Short Tax Return (SA200) is a simpler version of the Main Tax Return (SA100).
-It contains a limited number of questions so only those taxpayers whose affairs are relatively straightforward can use the form, for example some employees, pensioners, and self-employed individuals with a turnover of less than £82,000.
+It contains a limited number of questions so only those customers whose affairs are relatively straightforward can use the form, for example some employees, pensioners, and self-employed individuals with a turnover of less than £85,000.
 Further details are available in subject ‘Criteria For Issue Of Short Tax Return’ (SAM120020).

-Forms SA200 are captured using the Automated Data Capture (ADC) process, by the HMRC Team at TCO Netherton.
+Forms SA200 are captured using the Rapid Data Capture (RDC) process, by EDM scanning process.

 The return must